 python pacman.py -p AlphaBetaAgent -l trappedClassic -a depth=3 -q -n 10

 python pacman.py -p ExpectimaxAgent -l trappedClassic -a depth=3 -q -n 10You should find that your

 AlphaBetaAgentalways loses.
 Make sure you understand why the behavior here differs from the minimax case.

 Question 5 (6 points) Write a better evaluation function for pacman in the provided function

 betterEvaluationFunction.
 The evaluation function should evaluate states, rather than actions like your reflex agent evaluation function did.
 You may use any tools at your disposal for evaluation, including your search code from the last project.
 With depth 2 search, your evaluation function should clear the

-smallClassic layout with two random ghosts more than half the time and still run at a reasonable rate (to get full credit, Pacman should be averaging around 1000 points when he's winning).
+smallClassic layout with two random ghosts more than half the time for full credit and still run at a reasonable rate.

 python pacman.py -l smallClassic -p ExpectimaxAgent -a evalFn=better -q -n 10

 Document your evaluation function!
 We're very curious about what great ideas you have, so don't be shy.
 We reserve the right to reward bonus points for clever solutions and show demonstrations in class.

 Hints and Observations